descawed/re0box/README.md

   access the item box.

 ## Uninstall
-Delete dinput8.dll from the Resident Evil 0 folder.
+Delete scripts\re0box.asi from the Resident Evil 0 folder.
 None of the other mod files will have any effect once that's gone, but if you want to purge everything, this is the full list of files added by the mod:
-- dinput8.dll
+- dinput8.dll (note that other mods may need this file. if you have anything in your scripts folder besides re0box.asi, you should leave this one alone.)
 - re0box.ini
 - re0box_readme.txt
 - nativePC\arc\message\msg_chS_box.arc